15 Mins read

 Reimbursement for luggage and personal items that are lost, stolen, or damaged, subject to policy limits

-Important for travellers carrying work equipment, electronics, clothing, or essential items
+Important for travelers carrying work equipment, electronics, clothing, or essential items

 Flight Delay